SEATTLE — Drivers will now be charged for northbound and southbound trips through the SR 99 tunnel in Seattle.

 How do I get a pass?

-WSDOT offers four different types of Good To Go! passes, but the free option is only for the sticker pass, which will work in the tunnel.
+WSDOT offers four different types of Good To Go! passes:

 How will tolling impact traffic?